Clash of Titans

 For one afternoon, Highland Park TX was the center of the football universe.

 Grantland Rice, nationally-acclaimed sportswriter for the New York Sun, called the contest "The Game of the Century."
-He, along with numerous other sportswriters from around the country, overflowed the press box.
+He and numerous other top sportswriters from around the country overflowed the press box.
+NBC radio broadcast the game nationwide—a first for a Southwest conference football game.

 Overflow crowd at Ownsby Stadium